slaveOftime/Fun.Build/README.md

     // You can also override the accept exit code for success.
 By default 0 is for success.
     // But if your external program is using other code you can add it here. acceptExitCodes [ 0; 2 ]
-    // By default steps will add prefix for printing information, with below flag we can remove it to make it cleaner for some use cases.
+    // By default steps will not add prefix for printing information.
-    // You can also set the flag on each stage. noPrefixForStep
+    // You can also set the flag on each stage. noPrefixForStep false
     demo1
     stage "Demo2" {
         // whenAny, whenNot, whenAll.
 They can also be composed.